What is the difference between an acid-etched zinc plaque and a bronze casting plaque?

 A bronze casting plaque is created with a poured mold process and the font size must be at least 1/4″ tall.
 The raised areas on a bronze plaque are the natural bronze color of the metal and cannot be colored silver.
 Usually the bronze plaque is concave, 1/4″ thick in the center and 1/2″ thick at the edges.
 It is also available in 1/8″ thickness.
 Incorporated into the mold is a concealed stud area where threaded rods can be used for installation.

 A zinc plaque is created with an acid-etched bath process, which allows for much smaller font size and more graphic details.
 The raised area on a zinc plaque is naturally silver, but can be given a gold or copper-tinted clear coat.
-This type of plaque is available in three thicknesses—0.064″, 0.125″, or 0.153″.
-The holes and screws mounting option are available for all three thicknesses, and blind-mounted studs are available on 0.125″ and 0.153″ thicknesses.
+This type of plaque is available in two thicknesses—0.064″ or 0.125″.
+The holes and screws mounting option is available for both thicknesses, and blind-mounted studs are available on the 0.125″ thickness.

 At a glance, here are some of the differences between the two types of plaques: